andersix/led_football_scratch/README.md

 LED football written in MIT's scratch

 # Motivation
 My son learned Scratch in middle-school, and at the time I decided I needed to learn about how Scratch worked.
 That journey caused me to create this, a "remake" of the classic hand-held LED football game.
-It's a 100% clone, as I added a few twists while "writting" it.
+It's not a 100% clone, as I added a few twists while "writting" it.

 # Code
 The "code" obviously requires Scratch, so preview at: